 I am a huge puzzle fan.
 I have over 100 in my collection, mostly 500 piece, but a few 1000, and several 300 piece, which lately has been more my speed, just because they work up quickly and are easy to handle.

 I have several (10?
 15?) fairly regular pen pals, but I am always up for exchanging letters with new friends.
 I enjoy receiving mail, which was the reason I joined Swap-Bot all those years ago!
-I had to take a break from the letters when I was recovering from my illnesses (cellulitis/sepsis) but I am back online with most of them now.

 While I really enjoy writing letters, I am not great with sending "extras".
 However, I like to think that my letters are worthwhile even without the extras! 😁 If you write to me, I almost always write back.